Z2gK/hhc24-writeup/Prologue.md

 ![Elf Connect Round 1](files/Prologue/elfconnect1.png)

-**FOR SILVER AWARD**, one just needs group the words correctly in all 4 rounds.This can be rather time consuming and would involve a fair bit of guesswork, especially where certain words are unfamiliar or quite technical.
+**FOR SILVER AWARD**, the player just needs group the words correctly in all 4 rounds.This can be rather time consuming and would involve a fair bit of guesswork, especially where certain words are unfamiliar or quite technical.

 The solution can be found in the Javascript code for this challenge.
 Open "Developer mode" in the browser (Firefox is used here, but other mainstream browsers should work similarly) and navigate to the code for this game.
 This can be found in the "Debugger" tab for Firefox.